 Save the galaxy at Star Wars: Secrets of the Empire at The Void, a state-of-the art experience that combines VR technology, physical stages and multi-sensory effects, including touch and smell located on Level 3, North.
 This award-winning experience is the first location in the Midwest and will feature rotating themed virtual reality experiences.

 At Sea Life Minnesota Aquarium, the newest exhibit takes visitors into the rainforest for face-to-face interaction with cockroaches, piranhas, crocodiles, snakes and other creepy critters.
 Another family favorite, Crayola Experience offers kids 25 hands-on activities like naming and wrapping their own crayons, as well as a massive retail store.

-The 14-story, 342-room JW Marriott is Mall of America’s second on-site hotel (the other is Radisson Blu).
-The hotel features a full-service restaurant and bar, fitness center, pool and meeting space, as well as direct access to the mall.
+Mall of America has two on-site hotels, the JW Marriott and Radisson Blu.
+Both hotels feature full-service restaurants and bar, fitness centers, pools and meeting space, as well as direct access to the mall.
 Several other hotels in the area offer shuttle service to the mall, including the new Great Wolf Lodge.

 Three big brands recently opened up shop on the mall's north side: a two-story Zara, a flagship Anthropologie store, and Minnesota's first Toms location, offering shoes, eyewear, apparel and other accessories.
-Other newcomers include the Crochet Store, a new H&M, Walgreens, Morphe Cosmetics and SJP by Sarah Jessica Parker.
+Other newcomers include the Crochet Store, a new H&M, Canada Goose, Morphe Cosmetics and SJP by Sarah Jessica Parker.